Land Rover Freelander 2 SUV

 Enjoyable to drive and handles with precision

-The high seating position gives a great view out, while the compact dimensions make for easy town driving.
-Despite incredible ability off-road, the supple suspension impresses with its comfort on long motorway journeys.
-An accurate manual gearbox – or smooth automatic with the more powerful 187bhp SD4 turbodiesel engine – makes the car easy to drive, however, the steering is slow to react.
-It works well if you’re driving slowly but the Freelander feels out of its depth when you pick up speed.
-The terrain response feature available on higher-spec models of the Freelander also makes it a more versatile off-road vehicle than many of its more road-focused rivals.
+An excellent manual gearbox, or the automatic with the more powerful 190bhp SD4 turbo-diesel engine, makes the car easy to drive, however, the steering is slow to react.
+It works well if you’re going slowly, but the Freelander feels out of its depth when you pick up speed.
+Its high seating position gives great visibility for all of the family and the compact exterior dimensions do make for easy town driving.
+Not only does it have incredible off-road capability, its supple suspension impresses with its comfort on long journeys.
+The Terrain Response feature, available on higher-spec models, also makes it a more versatile off-road vehicle than many of its more road-focused rivals.

 Price, value for money & options